BedrockStreaming/xo-archiver/README.md

         It uses the "date" binary format
         Defaults to '24hour'

-  LOCAL_XVA_DIR
+  LOCAL_TMP_DIR
-        Local directory in which XVA will be temporary stored Defaults to '/tmp/xva_dir'
+        Local directory in which files will be temporary stored Defaults to '/tmp/xo-archiver'

-  AWS_BUCKET_XVA_ARCHIVES
+  AWS_BUCKET_XO_ARCHIVES
-        AWS's S3 bucket name where XVA files are archived E.g: my-xen-archives
+        AWS's S3 bucket name where files are archived E.g: my-xen-archives
         AWS cli also uses other envvars like AWS_ACCESS_KEY_ID, etc.
         All those envvars can be defined inside config file,